Dean Bridge: History

 The bridge was completed at the end of 1831.
 Between completion and the contract hand-over date, Gibb had a toll-gate erected at each end of the bridge and charged pedestrians one penny per head to enjoy the view from the structure.
 The opening date was early in 1832, though the bridge was not opened to horse and cart traffic until May 1834.
+The roadway was built to be 23 ft wide, with footpaths 8 ft wide on either side.

 Learmonth died in 1858 before completion of most of his envisaged residential development.
 Owing to a sudden lull in building, Clarendon Crescent was not built until the 1850s, and Buckingham Terrace, Learmonth Terrace and Belgrave Crescent appeared only in the next decade.

 In 1888, the Edinburgh Corporation asked the Burgh Engineer John Cooper to recommend measures designed to deter suicides which were occurring from the bridge.
 As a result, the height of the parapet was raised.

 In 1957 the Institution of Civil Engineers, of which Telford was first President, installed a plaque on the east parapet to commemorate his bicentenary.
 This was subsequently stolen but replaced in 1982.

+In June 1965, the Dean Bridge was listed as the highest importance category A.

+In 2025, the City of Edinburgh Council launched a consultation on an expansion of the Edinburgh Trams network.
+One of two routes to connect Granton and the north of the city would involve running trams over the Dean Bridge.
+The existing carriageway is considered to be wide enough for two tram tracks, with sufficient depth below the road surface to accommodate a new concrete track slab.
+However, due to the limited width the bridge would need to be closed during construction.
+Six high-level options were considered to reinforce the bridge structure, along with building a new structure and considering an alternative route.
+The alternative route was suggested as the best option, that was a less risky option.
+Edinburgh World Heritage agree with the structural engineering concerns of Jacobs, and recommend the council prepare a detailed Heritage Impact Assessment.

 The bridge is an important location in the novel "The Lewis Man" by Peter May.